Prospective Students FAQ

 A: Students in Bard's MFA program are in residence for three summers (8 weeks each, in June and July).
 During the rest of the year (August-May) students complete an independent study project, which they come back and present the following summer.
 During the third and final summer students present their thesis projects to the public, either through a joint exhibition or as part of an evening presentation.

 Students who start the program in summer 2014 can complete the program at the end of the 2016 summer session.
 Official graduation (receipt of diploma) is the following May.

 Q: How should I submit my letters of recommendation?

 A: The preferred method of submission for letters of recommendation is online through the SlideRoom application system, as it is fast, reliable, and matches your letter with your application automatically.
 You can also track who has submitted their letters.
 You will need to start your online application before your recommenders can upload their letters, but it is ok to submit your application before all letters are received.

 We also accept mailed recommendation letters if a recommender does not want to use the online format.
-Mailed letters should be postmarked by the January 15, 2013 deadline to ensure that they arrive in time to be reviewed by our admissions committee.
+Mailed letters should be postmarked by January 25, 2014.
 If your recommender is mailing a letter, please be sure that they include your full name on the letter so we may match it with your application.
 There is no recommendation form/questionnaire to submit.